Cisco Systems (CSCO): New Buy Recommendation for This Technology Giant

-Oppenheimer analyst Ittai Kidron maintained a Buy rating on Cisco Systems (CSCO) yesterday and set a price target of $46.00.
+Robert W. Baird analyst Jonathan Ruykhaver maintained a Buy rating on Cisco Systems (CSCO) today.
 The company’s shares closed last Wednesday at $41.95.

-According to TipRanks.com, Kidron is a top 25 analyst with an average return of 31.9% and a 73.2% success rate.
-Kidron covers the Technology sector, focusing on stocks such as Hewlett Packard Enterprise, Zoom Video Communications, and Slack Technologies.
+According to TipRanks.com, Ruykhaver is a 5-star analyst with an average return of 14.0% and a 58.2% success rate.
+Ruykhaver covers the Technology sector, focusing on stocks such as Forescout Technologies, CrowdStrike Holdings, and Palo Alto Networks.

-Currently, the analyst consensus on Cisco Systems is a Moderate Buy with an average price target of $44.42, which is a 2.3% upside from current levels.
-In a report issued on May 8, RBC Capital also maintained a Buy rating on the stock with a $47.00 price target.
+Currently, the analyst consensus on Cisco Systems is a Moderate Buy with an average price target of $43.91, representing a 1.2% upside.
+In a report issued on April 30, Oppenheimer also assigned a Buy rating to the stock with a $46.00 price target.

 See today’s analyst top recommended stocks >>